fbpx

 How To Get Around Santorini

-You will be able to walk around whichever town you’re staying in, whether it’s Oia, Fira, or another of the others, quite easily.
+You can walk around whichever town you’re staying in, whether it’s Oia, Fira, or another of the others, quite easily.
 But getting around Santorini will require transportation at some point, whether you choose one of the public or private options.

 We took a bus between Oia and Fira.

-Santorini’s public bus system (KTEL) is inexpensive but not very reliable.
-Most of the bus routes start and end in Fira and head to most of the top tourist attractions around the island including Oia and Red Beach.
+Santorini’s public bus system (KTEL) is inexpensive but unreliable.
+Most bus routes start and end in Fira and head to most of the top tourist attractions around the island, including Oia and Red Beach.

-While saying that, there are only around 25 taxis that service the whole island in Santorini They can legally only carry four passengers so if you’re a family of five, you’ll have to take two taxis.
+Only around 25 taxis service the whole island of Santorini.
+They can legally only carry four passengers, so you’ll have to take two taxis if you’re a family of five.
 They also only accept cash.

 Regular taxis charge around €25 for a journey between Fira and Oia.